 CLV= Average Revenue Per User * Average Customer Lifetime

 Use this metric to select the best customer acquisition channels and retention strategies.
 It will also help you to understand if your product pricing is flawed or do you need to market it differently so that you can get a different set of customers who will be ready to pay more.

-6. Retention Rate:
+6. Retention Rate

 It is the percentage of customers who continue doing business with you after a certain time period.
-Using this KPI in product management, you can measure how long you will be able to retain your customers and if there is a decline in the number of customers leaving, you need to find out if there are measures taken regularly to retain customers.
+Using this KPI in product management, you can measure how long you will be able to retain your customers.
+And if there is a decline in the number of customers leaving, you need to find out if there are measures taken regularly to retain customers.

 Retention Rate= (Customers at the end of a time period)- (New customers/Customers at the start of the time period)*100

 Always remember that getting new customers is much more difficult than keeping your existing customers happy.
 Your old customers tend to spend more on you versus new customers.

-7. Churn Rate:
+7. Churn Rate

 Retention rate and Churn rate are the opposite of each other.
 While retention rate measures the percentage of customers who chose to stay with you, churn rate measures the percentage of customers you have lost.

-Customer churn talks about the number of users who have cancelled their subscription or stopped working with you.
+Customer churn talks about the number of users who have canceled their subscription or stopped working with you.
 Revenue churn indicates the amount of revenue that the business has lost because of customer churn.

-Customer Churn Rate = Customers Lost/ Total customers.
+Customer Churn Rate = Customers Lost/ Total customers

 While we would advise you to concentrate on revenue churn than customer churn, the latter is also important because it can tell you a lot about customer satisfaction.

-8. Net Promoter Score (NPS):
+8. Net Promoter Score (NPS)